Adrianchin/AWS_SSA-03/README.md

   - Standalone directory which uses Samba 4
   - Support up to 500 users for small and 5000 users for large
   - Integrates with AWS services
-    - EC2 intances can join SimpleAD and Workspaces can use it for logins and management
+    - EC2 instances can join SimpleAD and Workspaces can use it for logins and management
     - Not designed to integrate with any existing on-premises directory systems such as Microsoft AD
 - #### AWS Managed Microsoft AD
   - Amazon Workspaces can connect with Microsoft AF Mode, which connects to on-premises directory systems